vuevert/Vert-Core/README.md

 ### Dependency Injection decorator

+You may have noticed that there is a decorator called `Inject` that decorates the class `User`.

-You can use `Inject` decorator to inject a class to another class:
+The decorator `Inject` is designed to inject one class to another, and get an instance in automatic:

 ```typescript
 import { Inject } from 'vue-enterprise/decorator'